jeronimonunes/rgbw-ctrl/firmware/doc/ALEXA_INTEGRATION.md

 ## Notes

 * The class dynamically allocates memory for devices; pointers are cleared in the destructor.
-* Device state is updated every 500ms if `Output` state has changed.
+* Device state is updated every 500 ms if `Output` state has changed.
 * Color conversion is handled by `AsyncEspAlexaColorUtils`.

 ## Dependencies